meltwater/drone-cache/CONTRIBUTING.md

 0. Check out [Pull Request Checklist](#pull-request-checklist), ensure you have fulfilled each step.
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Please ensure the [README](README.md) and [DOCS](./DOCS.md) are up-to-date with details of changes to the interface, this includes new environment. variables, exposed ports, useful file locations and container parameters.
+2. Please ensure the [README](README.md) and [DOCS](./DOCS.md) are up-to-date with details of changes to the command-line interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. **PLEASE ENSURE YOU DO NOT INTRODUCE BREAKING CHANGES.**
 4. **PLEASE ENSURE BUG FIXES AND NEW FEATURES INCLUDE TESTS.**
 5. You may merge the Pull Request in once you have the sign-off of one other maintainer/code owner,